Last updated: March 2018

 A reminder is inserted in the request acknowledgement.

 What about access to Wet Labs and Similar Restricted Spaces?

 All wet labs or spaces that contain hazardous materials or equipment are defined as “Restricted Spaces”.
 Students can only work in such Restricted Spaces upon completion of Lab Safety Training conducted by the Science Center Health & Safety Officer.
 Students that do not complete safety training when required, will have their card access privileges revoked.
 Lab Safety Training is not necessary if key/card access is granted to external doors only, office spaces, and computer rooms.

 We rely on faculty to comply with such access restrictions and to inform their students.
 If e.g. a faculty member is requesting access to Tissue Culture Suite for their seven lab students, they either (1) don’t submit request until students have been trained, (2) ask approving staff/faculty member to submit request on their behalf, or (3) take responsibility for the students accessing the facility only after having been properly trained.

-It is possible to unlock a card swipe door and leave it in unlocked state just like when opening with a key.
+It is possible to unlock an internal card swipe door and leave it in unlocked state just like when opening with a key.
 This can be done by double-swiping the card door (while door closed, swipe, pause 2 seconds, swipe again, then open door).
 This process can be repeated in reverse to re-lock the door at any time.
 The following conditions apply: